rfcx/ingest-app/README.md

 ## Project structure
 In electron, there are 2 processes: main & renderer.
 Both processes are stored in `src` folder.

-### Renderer process
+## Renderer process
 With electron-vue, we are using vue components to make our large complex applications more organization.
 Each component has the ability to encapsulate its own CSS, template, and JavaScript functionality.
 Components are stored in `src/renderer/components`.

-In this project, there are 2 components for UI, and 2 other components for services.
-- Landing page (UI)
-- Add stream page (UI)
-- FS Service (Service)
-- API Service (Service)

-### Main process
+## Main process
 `src/main/index.js` file is the app’s main file, the file in which electron boots with.
-There are 3 windows running in this project:
-- `mainWindow` for the UI components, starting with the landing page
-- `backgroundFSWindow` to watch files change in the directory
-- `backgroundAPIWindow` to queue and upload the files to the RFCx platform